 State Court (Tribunal de Justiça – TJ) and State Judges (Juiz de Direito)

-The organization and composition of the state courts are decided by state legislation, respecting the rules established in the Constitution.
+The organization and composition of the state courts are determined by state legislation, respecting the rules established in the Constitution.
 The TJs may work in a decentralized manner, though regional chambers.

-Article 125, §1: The jurisdiction of state court is established in each state constitution.
+Article 125, §1, CF/88: The jurisdiction of state court is established in each state constitution.
 In addition, the state court can establish if necessary military state courts (Article 125, §3) and specialized chambers to decide land and agrarian matters (Article 126).

-The judicial system also has special courts – Juizados Especiais –, which deal with less complex cases, involving low value causes or criminal offenses with low potential social impact.
+The judicial system also has special courts (Juizados Especiais), which deal with less complex cases, involving low value causes or criminal offenses with low potential of social impact.
 The Constitution mentions these courts on Article 98, I and the specific regulation about the composition, jurisdiction and procedure is settled by Lei 9099/95.
-The procedures of these courts are based on simplicity, prioritizing oral arguments, informal procedures, conciliation and celerity.
+The procedures of these courts are based on simplicity, prioritization of oral arguments, informal procedures, conciliation and celerity.

-The Office of Public Prosecution (Ministério Público – MP), a permanent institution, has the purpose of defending the legal order, democratic regime social interests and individual rights that cannot be disposed.
+The Office of Public Prosecution (Ministério Público – MP), a permanent institution, has the purpose of defending the legal order, social interests of the democratic regime, and individual rights that cannot be disposed.
 The MP is remarked by its unity, indivisibility and functional independence.
-There are the Union MP – which is composed by Federal MP (MPF), Labor MP, Military MP, and Federal District MP – and the MPs of the state.
-The chief of the MPF is the General-Attorney of the Republic.
+There are the Union MP – which is composed by Federal MP (MPF), Labor MP, Military MP, and Federal District MP – and the MPs of the states.
+The chief of the Union MP is the General-Attorney of the Republic.
 The functions of the MP are established in Article 129 of the Constitution.
 Among them, the main functions are to promote public criminal charges, ensure respect to the Powers of the State, to institute civil investigation to protect public and social property, the environment and other diffuse interests, to defend the rights of indigenous population, to exercise control over police activities.

-Lastly, Advocacy and the Public Legal Defense (Defensoria Pública) are together the third institution.
-Lawyers are essential to the administration of justice because of the role they play in acting towards the Judiciary.
+Lastly, Advocacy and the Public Legal Defense (Defensoria Pública) are together listed as the third institution.
+Lawyers are essential to the administration of justice because of the role they play in acting before the Judiciary.
 They are inviolable for their acts in the exercise of the legal profession, limited only by the law.
-The Public Defense is responsible for providing judicial guidance and defense of needy people.
+The Public Defense is responsible for providing judicial guidance and defense for needy people.
 The regulation and organization of the Public Legal Defense are established in the LC 80/94.

 The Brazilian legal system is strongly influenced by the civil law tradition.
 Therefore, positive legislation is the main source of law and several legal fields are regulated by codes, compilations of legislation, statues and normative acts.

 The Statute of Introduction to Brazilian Law (Lei de Introdução às Normas do Direito Brasileiro, Dec.-Lei 4657/42), previously known as Statute of Introduction to Brazilian Civil Law, provides the main guidelines about validity, application and interpretation of both Brazilian private and public laws.
 In fact, the Statute was modified in 2018 to include provisions specifically regarding legal interpretation and application of public law (Lei 13655/18).

 The standard period of vacatio legis – i.e., the period between enactment and enforcement - is forty-five days.
-The statute may determine another point in time for the beginning of enforcement though.
+However, statutes may determine another point in time for the beginning of enforcement.

 If the statute is not provisory, it remains in force until another one modifies or revokes it.
 The posterior norm revokes the previous one when it expressly declares it, is incompatible or regulates the same subject.
 In general, when the posterior norm is revoked, the previous one does not become valid again.

-In general, no one can allege ignorance regarding the legal norms to excuse himself in acting against the law.
+In general, no one can allege ignorance regarding the legal norms in order to excuse himself/herself in acting against the law.
 When the statute has omissions, the judge shall decide based on analogy, costume or general principles of law.
 However, the concepts of “costume” and “general principles of law” are not entirely clear in the Statute of Introduction to Brazilian Law.
-When the legislation enters in force, it has immediate effects, although it shall respect the acts previously settled (ato jurídico perfeito), rights gained under previous law (direito adquirido) and previous judgments not subjected to appeal (coisa julgada).
+When the legislation enters into force, it has immediate effects, although it shall respect the acts previously settled (ato jurídico perfeito), rights gained under previous law (direito adquirido) and previous judgments not subjected to appeal (coisa julgada).

 There are different rules to solve possible conflicts of international applicability of norms.
 The law of the country where the individual resides determines rules regarding personal rights – i.e. rights of personality including rules about the name, civil capacity and family law; the rules applicable to property are those of the country where the thing is; law of obligations are those of the place where the transaction took place; the law of successions applicable is the one of the place where the deceased resided (there is an exception, though: the succession shall be regulated by Brazilian law when the Brazilian succession law provides more benefits for the spouse and children of the decease than the foreign law); organizations such as foundations and societies that promote collective interests follow the law of the place in which they were established; and the Brazilian Judiciary has jurisdiction over defendants who reside in Brazil or if there is the place in which the obligation shall be fulfilled.

-The law, acts or judicial decision to be applied will not have efficacy in Brazil when they offend the national sovereignty, public order or “moral costumes” (bons costumes).
-The notion of “moral costumes” is a source of large disagreement among legal scholars and practitioners however.
+The foreign law, act or judicial decision to be applied will not have efficacy in Brazil when they offend the national sovereignty, public order or “moral customs” (bons costumes).
+The notion of “moral customs” is a source of large disagreement among legal scholars and practitioners however.

 The norms of civil law are established in the Civil Code (Código Civil – CC) and in sparse legislation.
-Civil procedure, on its turn, is regarded as a field of public law in Brazil and most rules and the main principles are established in the Civil Procedure Code (Código de Processo Civil – CPC).
+As regards Civil Procedure, which is regarded as a field of public law in Brazil, most rules and the main principles are established in the Civil Procedure Code (Código de Processo Civil – CPC).

 The Civil Code currently in force was enacted in 2002 (Lei 10406/02) and entered into force in January 11, 2003.
 The Code is divided as follows: